Goodbye Christopher Robin: Production

-Release
+Reception

 The film was released in the UK on 29 September 2017, and in the US on 13 October 2017.

 Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 64% based on 181 reviews, with an average rating of 6.2/10.
 The site's critical consensus reads, "Goodbye Christopher Robin struggles to balance wartime tension and childlike wonder, but offers valuable insight into the darkness shadowing the creation of a classic children's tale."
 On Metacritic, the film has a weighted average score of 54 out of 100, based on 28 critics, indicating "mixed or average reviews".

 The Economist gave the film a mixed review, writing that "As in so many middlebrow period dramas, the vintage cars are too shiny, the clothes too smart, the upper-class accents too strained and the dialogue too contrived.
 However dark the plot becomes, the sun keeps shining brightly through the trees.
 You are never allowed to forget that you are watching a traditional piece of tourist-friendly British heritage cinema."
 The review praised it, however, stating that, "There aren't many films that demonstrate how a phenomenal professional success can also be the most catastrophic personal failure; there certainly aren't many that revolve around a collection of cuddly toys."